Wigwa/hello-world/README.md

 # hello-world
-it is just repo
+it is just repo.

-lucy is a girl of her word when she says something she always do it
+lucy is a girl of her word when she says something she always do it.